El Mundo · White Paper

 8. Compliance posture

-El Mundo's compliance posture is SOC 2 by construction, not by audit-time bolt-on.
-The architecture's invariants — append-only ledgers, dual timestamps, original UoM preserved, full provenance, two-witness disagreements as first-class records, attested exports, idempotent forwarding — are the evidence the auditor asks for.
-Where the SOC 2 Type II observation period asks "what is your audit posture?", the platform answers "the Cabildo, default-deny per D-018, with a global must-not-exclude list, sealed by the Escribanía, archived in the Bóveda."
+El Mundo's compliance posture is SOC 2 by construction, not bolted on at audit time.
+The architecture's invariants are the evidence the auditor asks for: ledgers that only append, dual timestamps, original units of measurement preserved, full provenance, disagreements between two witnesses as first-class records, exports that are attested, and idempotent forwarding.
+Where the SOC 2 Type II observation period asks "what is your audit posture?", the platform answers "the Cabildo, defaults to deny per D-018, with a global list of event types that may never be excluded, sealed by the Escribanía, archived in the Bóveda."
 Where the auditor asks "show me every Approver decision in the past 90 days," the answer is a Cabildo query.

-Default-deny Cabildo coverage (D-018).
+Cabildo coverage defaults to deny (D-018).
 Every event in the platform is a Cabildo event by default.
-Exclusions exist — high-cardinality routine reads, debug-level traces during incident response, health-check pings — but each exclusion is itself a Cabildo entry authored by an Approver, scoped, expiring, and rationale-bearing.
-RCI maintains a global must-not-exclude list (Plan de Cuentas transitions, Cierre signings, Mercado exports, Cartilla lifecycle, egress policy changes, Escribanía mode transitions, Sello key rotations) that no tenant can opt out of.
+Exclusions exist, such as routine reads of high cardinality, debug-level traces during incident response, and pings for health checks, but each exclusion is itself a Cabildo entry authored by an Approver, scoped, expiring, and bearing a rationale.
+RCI maintains a global list of event types that may never be excluded, covering Plan de Cuentas transitions, Cierre signings, Mercado exports, Cartilla lifecycle, changes to egress policy, transitions of the Escribanía's mode, and rotations of Sello signing keys.
+No tenant can opt out of this list.

 Escribanía Mode 1 default; Mode 2 opt-in per tenant from day one (D-019).
-Mode 1 is the floor of the platform's notarization commitment — every deployment, Pueblo or Campamento, runs Mode 1 from the moment of provisioning.
+Mode 1 is the floor of the platform's notarization commitment: every deployment, Pueblo or Campamento, runs Mode 1 from the moment of provisioning.
 Mode 1's tamper-evident hash chain is sufficient for SOC 2 baseline and for customers whose egress posture forbids outbound traffic to public chains.
-Mode 2 layers periodic Merkle anchoring to a public chain on top, enabling the verify-without-trusting-RCI property that some regulators (state-regulator inspector workflows, certain whitelabel SaaS customers) require.
-Mode 2 enabling is itself a Cabildo event, binding the opt-in act to the audit ledger.
+Mode 2 layers periodic Merkle anchoring on a public chain on top, enabling the property of verification without trust in RCI that some regulators require, including workflows for state regulator inspectors and certain whitelabel SaaS customers.
+Enabling Mode 2 is itself a Cabildo event, binding the opt-in act to the audit ledger.

-Multi-jurisdictional scope.
-The Phase-0 pilot domains span multiple regulatory regimes — national upstream regulators, water-well / utility regulators in the methodology-adopter case, and the trans-jurisdictional concerns of multi-region customers federating across Pueblos via Correo Mayor (governance) and Diligencias (transport).
-Per-tenant retention is configurable to match.
+Scope across multiple jurisdictions.
+The Phase-0 pilot domains span multiple regulatory regimes: national upstream regulators, water-well or utility regulators in the case of the methodology adopter, and the trans-jurisdictional concerns of customers in multiple regions federating across Pueblos via Correo Mayor for governance and Diligencias for transport.
+Retention per tenant is configurable to match.

 Tenant isolation (D-003).
-Three shapes — shared (RLS) Pueblo, dedicated Pueblo, Campamento — give each customer the evidence boundary their auditor and regulator require, without forcing all customers into the same compliance shape.
-Tier promotions are themselves Cabildo entries; evidence accumulates at each tier.
+Three shapes are available: shared Pueblo with row-level security, dedicated Pueblo, and Campamento.
+They give each customer the evidence boundary their auditor and regulator require, without forcing all customers into the same compliance shape.
+Promotions between tiers are themselves Cabildo entries; evidence accumulates at each tier.

-Identity, with history (Padrón + Cartilla).
-The Padrón is the registry of who is enrolled — humans, agents, services, devices.
+Identity, with history: Padrón and Cartilla.
+The Padrón is the registry of who is enrolled: humans, agents, services, devices.
 The Cartilla is the credential each enrolled entity carries.
 The Cartilla is record-bearing in the architectural sense the historical document was record-bearing in colonial and republican-era Argentina: it accumulates the bearer's audit history through the Cabildo entries that reference it.
 An auditor inspecting a Cartilla can read the accumulated operational and administrative history of its bearer.
 A revoked Cartilla retains its history forever, but authors no further actions.

 9. Why metaphor matters

-The vocabulary of El Mundo — Mundo, Campo, Pueblo, Campamento, Baqueano, Aperos, Pulpería, Contaduría, Cabildo, Escribanía, Sello, Testimonio, Bóveda, Mercado, Posta, Asiento, Cierre, Plan de Cuentas — is not decorative.
-The names are the architecture in its most compressed form, and the source domain (the institutions of the 19th-century rural Argentine pueblo) was chosen for specific engineering reasons that an industry reader is entitled to understand.
+The vocabulary of El Mundo, which includes Mundo, Campo, Pueblo, Campamento, Baqueano, Aperos, Pulpería, Contaduría, Cabildo, Escribanía, Sello, Testimonio, Bóveda, Mercado, Posta, Asiento, Cierre, and Plan de Cuentas, is not decorative.
+The names are the architecture in its most compressed form, and the source domain, the institutions of the rural Argentine pueblo of the 19th century, was chosen for specific engineering reasons that an industry reader is entitled to understand.

 A coherent vocabulary drawn from a single source domain does three things that ad-hoc vocabularies do not.

 It generates new names organically.
-When a new architectural concern emerges — federation governance between regions, conflict resolution between disagreeing sensors, fleet command over many field deployments — the team does not invent a name.
+When a new architectural concern emerges, whether federation governance between regions, conflict resolution between disagreeing sensors, or fleet command over many field deployments, the team does not invent a name.
 They look for the corresponding institution in the rural Argentine pueblo and adopt it: Correo Mayor for federation governance, Careo and Árbitro for conflict resolution, Capataz for fleet command.
 The metaphor is a generator.
 Its coherence is what makes new names predictable rather than arbitrary, and what prevents the N+1 architectural concern from being named after whatever framework the engineer happened to be reading about that week.

 It resists the silent erosion of architectural commitments.
 A vocabulary like IngestService / DataLakeBronze / AuditMicroservice does not push back when commitments slip.
-A PulperíaService neologism does push back — because the concept of the books of the Pulpería and the Pulpero who keeps them is doing work in the engineer's head that "Service" is not.
-The lexicon's holism principle (the institution names the whole — store, API, governance, keeper — not a layer; disambiguation uses Spanish genitive constructions like the books of the Pulpería, not prefix/suffix neologisms) is itself an architectural commitment, expressed through naming.
+A PulperíaService neologism does push back, because the concept of the books of the Pulpería and the Pulpero who keeps them is doing work in the engineer's head that "Service" is not.
+The lexicon's holism principle is itself an architectural commitment, expressed through naming: the institution names the whole, including store, API, governance, and keeper, not a layer; disambiguation uses Spanish genitive constructions like the books of the Pulpería, not prefix or suffix neologisms.

-The discipline of building software around a coherent metaphor drawn from a single, internally consistent source domain — and of treating that vocabulary as load-bearing rather than skinnable — is the subject of an IETF draft, draft-rodriguez-grana-metaphor-vocabularies (Rodriguez & Graña), which articulates the practice as a general method.
+The discipline of building software around a coherent metaphor drawn from a single, internally consistent source domain, and of treating that vocabulary as load-bearing rather than skinnable, is the subject of an IETF draft, draft-rodriguez-grana-metaphor-vocabularies by Rodriguez and Graña, which articulates the practice as a general method.
 El Mundo is one instance of the method; the draft describes others.
-We commend the draft to readers who find the lexicon-driven architecture compelling and want to understand the engineering theory behind it.
+We commend the draft to readers who find the architecture driven by the lexicon compelling and want to understand the engineering theory behind it.

 10. Roadmap and call to action

-Phase 1 — Oil & Gas Data Platform expansion + geothermal methodology adoption (D-005).
+Phase 1: Oil & Gas Data Platform expansion plus geothermal methodology adoption (D-005).
 Two design partnerships proceed in parallel.

-Track A — Oil & Gas Data Platform expansion.
-Continued production operation and incremental expansion of the platform's coverage throughout 2026 and 2027 (additional capabilities across data masters, field reporting, AFE, Well File, and drilling-and-completions analytics).
-The El Mundo formalization — the lexicon-driven architecture, Mode 1 / Mode 2 notarization, the dual-mode Cierre cadence, the per-tenant Plan de Cuentas authoring patterns — is being incorporated as those constructs reach production readiness.
+Track A: Oil & Gas Data Platform expansion.
+Continued production operation and incremental expansion of the platform's coverage throughout 2026 and 2027, with additional capabilities across data masters, field reporting, AFE, Well File, and the analytics system for drilling and completions.
+The El Mundo formalization is being incorporated as those constructs reach production readiness: the architecture driven by the lexicon, Mode 1 and Mode 2 notarization, the Cierre cadence across both modes, and the patterns for authoring a Plan de Cuentas per tenant.
 Mode 1 is the operational floor; the operator's egress posture keeps Mode 2 declined for now.

-Track B — Geothermal methodology adoption.
-A geothermal utility — a shallow-well, water-well-permitted, temperature-equalization project — adopts the methodology's record-keeping concepts for its own planning-and-reporting platform, without deploying the field tier.
+Track B: Geothermal methodology adoption.
+A geothermal utility, a project with shallow wells under permitting for water wells and focused on temperature equalization, adopts the methodology's record-keeping concepts for its own platform for planning and reporting, without deploying the field tier.
 That track validates that the architecture's discipline transfers across industrial domains and regulatory regimes.

-Phase 3 — multi-tenant scale and SOC 2 Type II audit.
-The Pueblo tier scales to many tenants per region; Pueblo de Houston, Pueblo de Buenos Aires, Pueblo de Madrid federate via Correo Mayor and Diligencias for customers operating across regions.
-The SOC 2 Type II audit — gap assessment, three-month observation window, formal report — runs to completion.
+Phase 3: multi-tenant scale and SOC 2 Type II audit.
+The Pueblo tier scales to many tenants per region; Pueblo de Houston, Pueblo de Buenos Aires, and Pueblo de Madrid federate via Correo Mayor and Diligencias for customers operating across regions.
+The SOC 2 Type II audit runs to completion: gap assessment, an observation window of three months, and the formal report.
 The Bóveda's long-term retention model is exercised against its first migrations of aged-out Pulpería and Contaduría entries.

 Call to action.
 This white paper is the strategic overview; the load-bearing detail lives in three places.

-- The IETF draft — draft-rodriguez-grana-metaphor-vocabularies — for the engineering theory of metaphor-driven vocabularies as a general practice.
+- The IETF draft, draft-rodriguez-grana-metaphor-vocabularies, for the engineering theory of vocabularies driven by metaphor as a general practice.
 Read it if you want to understand why the method works rather than only that it does.

-- RCI — to discuss pilot scope, evaluate El Mundo against your operational data substrate requirements, or co-author the next regulatory-regime extension.
+- RCI, to discuss pilot scope, evaluate El Mundo against your operational data substrate requirements, or co-author the next extension to a regulatory regime.
 Contact:

 pueblo@roderickc.com.